lohcoh/lohcoh-core/lohcoh-docs/Generator/Roadmap.md

 - Create commercial addons.

 ## Testing
-!!!LowKode need a testing story
+!!!LowKode needs a testing story
 Current plan is to use MSTest and the [prototype Blazor testing framework](https://blog.stevensanderson.com/2019/08/29/blazor-unit-testing-prototype/)